etfriedman/jwst-api-client/README.md

 Once you have run the program with your API key, type `help` to learn more on how to use the program.
 - If you would rather get an API key yourself, go to the [JWST API](https://jwstapi.com/) website and scoll down.

+Downloaded data will be stored in a folder called `JWST_data` in the same directory where you clone this repo.

 ### Example Usage:
 https://user-images.githubusercontent.com/32680186/206341951-f2a2a4b6-9c2e-4ae9-9e9a-3afb0f50c9fa.mp4